gmazoyer/looking-glass/docs/index.md

 !!! warning
     The lack of time and funding has slown down this project quite a lot.
 It is still maintained though.
-If you like it, use it and wants to support its development, you can sponsor it or to contribute in any way you can.
+If you like it, use it and want to support its development, you can sponsor it or contribute in any way you can.

 ## Requirements